comnik/tpcc/README.md

 # tpcc
-A TPC-C implementation to benchmark Tell
+This is a TPC-C implementation to benchmark TellStore and Kudu.

 ## Building
 First, build [Tell](https://github.com/tellproject/tell).
 Then, clone then newest version of the TPC-C benchmark and build Tell again.
 This will also build the TPC-C benchmark: